fcambus/bdf2sfd/README.md

 bdf2sfd is a [BDF][1] to [SFD][2] converter, allowing to vectorize bitmap fonts.
-It works by converting each pixel of a glyph to a polygon, which produces large and unoptimized SFD files which should be post-processed using [FontForge][3].
+It works by converting each pixel of a glyph to a polygon, which produces large and unoptimized SFD files that should be post-processed using [FontForge][3].

-It was originally created to create OpenType versions of [Spleen][4], and is released in the hope it can be useful to convert other fonts as well.
+It was originally created to generate OpenType versions of [Spleen][4], and is released in the hope it can be useful to convert other fonts as well.
 Please be aware that it works best on fonts proportional to 8x16.
 Other sizes will work but the aspect ratio will not be preserved.
 There is